masonfmatthews/rails_assignments/assignments/wallet/README.md

 After completing this assignment, you should be able to effectively...

 * Generate a new Rails app
-* Create and use a plain (not ActiveRecord) model
+* Create and use an ActiveRecord model
-* Create an HTML form and process user input from the form

 ## Details